Learning Tools Interoperability® as a SSO Mechanism

 SSO from a web-based script

 Since an SSO mechanism is essentially only used to provide an application with the identity of the user, there is no requirement for the LTI launch message to be generated from within an application.
 Any script which has access to the user's identity could be used to generate an LTI launch message.
 By definition this means any script which is itself protected by an SSO mechanism is a candidate.
 There is no need for the tool provider to support this SSO mechanism or have access to the same identity provider; the tool provider will receive its data via a simple HTTP POST request.
-A sample SSO-LTI script is available from OSCELOT to illustrate this approach which involves the following steps:
+As an example, consider a scenario which involves the following steps:

 - the organization acting as the tool consumer needs to set up a web server with a script area protected by their SSO mechanism;